Akshit8/go-gin/README.md

 ## Intellisense with docker and vscode
 install <b>Remote-Container</b> extension in vscode
 <br>
-mount go-dump folder to GOPATH of docker-container for dependency persistence
+mount go-dump folder to GOPATH of docker-container for dependency persistence [Apparently this is not working due to permission issues]
 <br>
 install and configure vscode <b>go extension</b> with it's analytics tool
 <br>